-11. SCI EN Bit Clarification
+11. SCI_EN Bit Clarification

+Section 7.2.3 of the PIIX4 datasheet defines the SCI enable bit.
 The SCI_EN bit in the PMCNTRL register enables the generation of SCI from 4 sources; PWRBTN#, LID, THRM#, and GPI1#.
 If this bit is enabled and the individual enable bits from these sources are set (PWRBTN_EN, LID_EN, THRM_EN, and GPI_EN), an SCI is generated.
 If this bit is disabled and the individual enable bits from these sources are set, an SMI# is generated.
 Note that there are two sources of SCI (BIOS_RLS, TMROF_STS) that are not controlled by this register.
 To disable SCI from these sources, their respective enable bits (GBL_EN, TMROF_EN) must be disabled.